Find Your Way Around

 Academic success starts with feeling welcome, valued and safe.
-Get to know the Sexual Violence Response Office and how they are HERE to Help, Educate, Respond to, and Empower survivors and the York community at large.
+Get to know The Centre for Sexual Violence Response, Support & Education and how they are HERE to Help, Educate, Respond to and Empower survivors and the York community at large.

 Learning Skills Services

 Looking for ways to better achieve your academic goals?
 Drop by the Learning Commons in the Scott Library and ask about workshops and resources offered by Learning Skills Services year-round.

 At York, all students have an equal opportunity to attain their educational goals.
 Find out more about the Student Accessibility Services.

 Need short-term support to manage the challenges of university life?
 Learn more about the various counselling services available to registered and enrolled York students.